Valencia History Museum

-Valencia History Museum (Museu d’Història de València, Museo de historia de Valencia, abbreviated as MhV) was inaugurated on 7 May 2003.
+The Valencia History Museum (Museu d’Història de València, Museo de historia de Valencia, abbreviated as MhV) was inaugurated on 7 May 2003.

 The mission of the Valencia History Museum is to educate visitors about the historical development of the city of Valencia.
 The MhV presents Valencia's past in an engaging and informative manner, combining traditional exhibition methods with modern technologies.